department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 |March 31, 2023 |  10:00 a.m., 12:00 p.m., 2:00 p.m., 4:00 p.m.   |

 - The research team will also availabe for **three** after-hour sessions from March 27th - March 30th, if the times listed in the above table are not convenient for a participant.
-Perigean will call the POCs, listed below, to discuss suitable after hours.
+Perigean will call the POCs, listed below, to discuss after-hour participant scheduling.

 ## Team Roles